flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 ### Gaining detail

-Holly can now draw ~10 times more polygons than [its predecessor](`r ref("sega-saturn")`), here's a *Before & After* example that shows how model designs are not that limited anymore.
+Holly can now draw ~10 times more polygons than [its predecessor](sega-saturn), here's a *Before & After* example that shows how model designs are not that limited anymore.
 Try to fiddle with them!

 (ref:sonicrmodelcaption) Sonic R (1997) for the Saturn.<br>286 triangles (or 185 quadrilaterals).